jaanga/gubgub/README.md

 * https://en.wikipedia.org/wiki/Doctor_Dolittle
 * https://en.wikipedia.org/wiki/Gub_Gub%27s_Book

+Other Dr Dolittle aniumal names that could be fun project names:

+ The animal team includes Polynesia (a parrot), Gub-Gub (a pig), Jip (a dog), Dab-Dab (a duck), Chee-Chee (a monkey), Too-Too (an owl), the Pushmi-pullyu, and a White Mouse later named simply "Whitey".

 Issues
 --------------------------------------------------------------------------------

 * 2016-10-30 ~ Open README with link: loads user and overwrites README
 * 2016-10-30 ~ USR: failing on reloads.
-Need to add valaes with actual login
+Need to add values with actual login
 * 2016-10-29 ~ COR?
 Duplicates in title.document
 * 2016-10-29 ~ Double loads at times
 * 2016-10-29 ~ Why is there an error: 2-sel-select/sel-select-r1.html ?